dftbplus/recipes/docs/electronicdynamics/tutorial.rst

 7. Let's plot these orbitals:

    - Open the cube files that correspond to the HOMO and LUMO and plot them as an isosurface.
+     For that there are several software options.
+Particularly, we give here some links for VMD and VESTA:
-     (For a tutorial on the [Basics of VMD](https://www.ks.uiuc.edu/Training/SumSchool/materials/sources/tutorials/01-vmd-tutorial/html/node2.html) and/or plotting an [isosurface](https://www.ks.uiuc.edu/Research/vmd/current/ug/node77.html) method please refer to the links.)
+     For a tutorial on the `Basics of VMD <https://www.ks.uiuc.edu/Training/SumSchool/materials/sources/tutorials/01-vmd-tutorial/html/node2.html>`_ and/or plotting an `isosurface <https://www.ks.uiuc.edu/Research/vmd/current/ug/node77.html>`_ method please refer to the links.
+     VESTA allows the user to open directly cube files showing the isosurface instantaneusly with some default parameters.
+Really good for rapid examinations. `Download VESTA <https://jp-minerals.org/vesta/en/download.html>`_

 Here we show a figure with the Populations obtained from the laser dynamics and the orbitals involved in the transition.
 You should get something